-Last Thoughts on Mortgage Broker vs Bank
+Final Thoughts on Mortgage Broker vs Bank, Canada

 Mortgage broker vs bank Canada?
 Apart from these two, other alternatives you can consider when shopping for mortgages in Canada are credit unions and online banks.
 Credit unions offer several financial products like the major banks at better rates.

 Therefore, when you are shopping for a mortgage, you have to shop around.
 Have a clear knowledge of how you intend to maintain your personal finance.
 It will make your decision easier.